gdbooks/LegacyOpenGL/Chapter5/lightsources.md

 GL.Light(LightName.Light0, LightParamater.Position, lightDir);
 ```

-The default position for all lights is (0, 0, 1, 0)
+The default position for all lights is (0, 0, 1, 0), it is directional, pointing down the negtive Z axis.

+__IMPORTANT:__ Whenever you make a call to ```GL.Light``` with ```LightParamater.Position``` the vector you specify is transformed by the current __modelview__ matrix, just as vertices are, and stored in eye coordinates.
+We will discuss this in more detail later.